envico801/anki-owasp-top-10/OAOT - Anki owasp top 10 - owasp/Part I - Introduction/Chapter 1 - What is OWASP/2 - What is the owasp top 10.md

 ========== Question ==========

-### What is OWASP?
+### What is the OWASP Top 10?

 ========== Answer ==========

-A non-profit organization providing free resources on web application security.
+A regularly updated list of the most critical web application security risks.

-**Example**: OWASP offers tools like ZAP (Zed Attack Proxy) for security testing.
+**Example**: "Broken Access Control" was the top risk in the 2021 edition.

 ========== Id ==========
-1
+2

 ---